matei3d/AddressMiner/README.md

 --help:
 ```
 positional arguments:
-  target                wallet address hex value you want from left to right. each digit exponentially more expensive
+  target                public address hex value you want. each digit exponentially more expensive to compute

 optional arguments:
   -h, --help            show this help message and exit